Jargon buster

 Appeal

-An appeal is when accused people who have been convicted of a crime and given a sentence, go back to court to challenge the conviction, the sentence, or both.
+• an accused person who has been convicted of a crime and given a sentence goes back to court to challenge the conviction, the sentence, or both, or

 Appeal sheriffs